Updated: 3 days ago

 The testing lab will take apart your game and check for the mentioned standards.

-After a week, the lab will give you back the results of the test with a test report.
+After a week, the lab will give you back the results of the test with a test report, and also a license.

 Once you get the test report, you can affix the CE mark to your game.